KennethJAllen/turn-sequence/README.md

 While a SQL database would be more natural, Google Sheets has the convenient option of easily publically sharing the data as read only.

-## Re-create Google Sheets Database
+## Re-Create Google Sheets Database

 ### API Key
 To recreate the database, you need a [Google Cloud](https://console.cloud.google.com/) API key with access to the Google Sheets API, Google Drive API, Roads API, and Routes API.